philanc/slua/doc/minisock.md

 	timeout: an integer number of milliseconds (defaults to 10,000 - see DEFAULT_TIMEOUT in minisock.c)
-	the function reads up to BUFSIZE bytes (read uses an internal buffer which is BUFSIZE bytes large)
-	return the bytes read as a string, or (nil, error msg) on error or timeout.
+	the function reads up to BUFSIZE bytes (read uses an internal buffer which is BUFSIZE bytes large - default BUFSIZE value is 4,096) return the bytes read as a string, or (nil, error msg) on error or timeout.
 The error msg includes the value of 'errno'.